nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## **Quick start**

+### Prerequisites
-1. Ensure you have Java `11` or above installed in your Computer.
+Ensure that you have Java 11 or above installed on your computer.
+If you don't have Java installed, you can download it from the official Java website [here](https://www.oracle.com/java/technologies/downloads/).

-2. Download the latest `sportsync.jar` from [here](https://github.com/AY2223S2-CS2103T-W13-2/tp/releases).
+1. Download the latest `sportsync.jar` from [here](https://github.com/AY2223S2-CS2103T-W13-2/tp/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for your SportSync.
+2. Copy the file to the folder you want to use as the _home folder_ for your SportSync.

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar sportsync.jar` command to run the application.<br>
+3. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar sportsync.jar` command to run the application.<br>
    e.g. `cd Desktop\New_Folder` and then `java -jar sportsync.jar`<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+4. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

     * `list` : Lists all athletes.